 For International Holocaust Remembrance Day, the Museum presents its largest public program ever—a community reading of Night by Elie Wiesel.
 People from around the world watch the livestream, making it a truly international remembrance.

 Michael S. Glickman is appointed President & CEO.
 The Museum launches the Real Estate and Allied Trades Division with an inaugural luncheon honoring Larry Silverstein and his family.
 The new Prins Fellowship for emigrating scholars, artists, museum professionals, and researchers is also announced.
-The Museum establishes its new Center for the Study of Anti-Semitism.

 Bruce C. Ratner becomes Chairman of the Museum of Jewish Heritage.
 Robert M. Morgenthau becomes Chairman Emeritus.